 The vpd method uses the MTMS and parent information to determine which hardware components that the server hostname is working from.
 For high end servers environment, the "vpd" table needs to be updated to include the BPA/FSP MTMS and "side" information for redundant BPA/FSP environments.
 The expectation is that the majority of System P systems will reference only one FSP for each CEC, then the FSP side information is not required in vpd table.
 For the low end servers environment, the "vpd" table needs to be updated to only include the FSP MTMS information.
-All the BPA/FSP information with frame/cec can be referenced and the administrator can update the BPA/FSP server name and IP address working with BPA/FSP stanza files with chdef command:
+All the BPA and FSP MTMS information for the frame/CECs can be referenced and the administrator can make updates to the stanza file /stanza/file/path.
+The command below will write the attributes in stanza file /stanza/file/path into xCAT DB.